 Venture Round in 2015

-GENEWIZ, Inc. is a global contract research organization specializing in genomics and DNA sequencing services tailored for pharmaceutical, biotechnology, academic, agricultural, and government sectors.
-Founded in 1999 and headquartered in South Plainfield, New Jersey, GENEWIZ offers a comprehensive range of services including Sanger DNA Sequencing, gene synthesis, molecular biology applications, next-generation sequencing, and custom bioinformatics.
-The company is also equipped to provide regulatory-compliant laboratory services for FDA applications, such as RNA/DNA identity studies and single nucleotide polymorphism testing.
-With a focus on delivering high-quality data and robust technical support, GENEWIZ aims to enhance productivity in scientific research and facilitate advancements in translational medicine and healthcare.
-The organization operates multiple locations across the United States and internationally in countries including China, the United Kingdom, France, and Japan.
-As of November 2018, GENEWIZ functions as a subsidiary of Brooks Automation, Inc.
+GENEWIZ, Inc. is a global contract research organization specializing in genomics and DNA sequencing services.
+Founded in 1999 and headquartered in South Plainfield, New Jersey, the company serves a diverse clientele, including pharmaceutical, biotechnology, academic, agricultural, clinical, and government institutions.
+GENEWIZ offers a comprehensive range of services, including Sanger DNA sequencing, gene synthesis, molecular biology techniques, genomic mutation analysis, and bioinformatics, all designed to enhance research productivity and efficiency.
+The company is also equipped to provide regulatory-compliant laboratory services for FDA applications, including RNA/DNA identity studies and SNP testing.
+With a focus on delivering high-quality data and exceptional technical support, GENEWIZ is committed to accelerating scientific discovery and advancing translational medicine.
+The company operates multiple locations across the United States and internationally in China, the United Kingdom, France, Germany, and Japan, solidifying its position as a preferred partner in the life sciences sector.
+As of November 2018, GENEWIZ operates as a subsidiary of Brooks Automation, Inc.

 Invitae